 In the current study, 47.1 per cent of the respondents were had experience in goat farming up to 21-30 years, while 11-20years;30 years and above categories were 35.4 per cent and 11.3 per cent respectively.
 Only 6.2 per cent of the goat farmers had experience of up to 10 years.
 Experience of the goat farmers ranged from 1-42 years and the mean experience of the goat farmers was 16.39.
 These findings are in line withMallikarjunaet al., (2021) and Ojhaet al., (1993) that majority of the goat farmers had an experience of more than 5years in goat farming.

+Please add table /graph

 Conclusion

 Goat farming in India presents a promising avenue for sustainable agriculture, rural development and women empowerment.
 Adaptability of goats to diverse climates, economic viability and increasing demand for goat products, the sector holds significant potential.
 Providing effective extension services and imparting scientific goat farming will raise awareness and improve their socio-economic status, which ultimately aidin the improvement of productivity of small ruminants in the livelihood sustainability of goat farming among rural farmers.
 The results indicate that the production potential of goats can be significantly enhanced by adopting improved practices, which would help farmers meet their needs and elevate their socio-economic status.
 The findings reveal that most goat farmers are smallholders with limited education and land resources, relying heavily on goat rearing as a supplementary source of income for poor.
 Women participation in goat farming is notably high, reflecting the gendered nature of livestock management in the district.
 Despite the economic potential, the sector faces challenges related to disease management, fodder availability, and lack of organized marketing.
 The study underscores the need for targeted policy interventions, capacity-building programs, and improved access to credit and veterinary care to enhance the livelihoods of goat farmers in the district.